reswqa/flink/docs/content/docs/dev/datastream-v2/building_blocks.md

 |  TwoInputBroadcastStreamProcessFunction   |           2            |                1                |
 |      TwoOutputStreamProcessFunction       |           1            |                2                |

-Logically, process functions that support more inputs and outputs can be achieved by combining them, but this implementation might be inefficient.
-If the call for this becomes louder, we will consider supporting as many output edges as we want through a mechanism like OutputTag.
+(Processing for more inputs and outputs can be achieved by combining multiple process functions)
-But this loses the explicit generic type information that comes with using ProcessFunction.

-The case of two input is relatively special, and we have divided it into two categories:

-- TwoInputNonBroadcastStreamProcessFunction: Neither of its inputs is a BroadcastStream, so processing only applied to the single partition.
-- TwoInputBroadcastStreamProcessFunction: One of its inputs is the BroadcastStream, so the processing of this input is applied to all partitions.
-While the other side is Keyed/Non-Keyed Stream, it's processing applied to single partition.
+We have two types of two-input process function, depending on whether one of the input is broadcast stream.

 DataStream has series of `process` and `connectAndProcess` methods to transform the input stream or connect and transform two input streams via ProcssFunction.